systemsdk/docker-nginx-php-laravel/docs/phpstorm.md

 ![Path mappings](images/phpstorm_03.png)

 ### Test Frameworks
-If you want to run tests directly from your IDE you need to do following configuration in `Settings -> PHP -> Test Frameworks`:
+If you want to run tests directly from your IDE you need to do a following configuration in `Settings -> PHP -> Test Frameworks`:

 ![Path mappings](images/phpstorm_04.png)